poiyomi/PoiyomiDocs/docs/general/faq.md

 ### What is the recommended SDK and Unity Version to use with Poiyomi Shaders?

-As of May 2024, we recommend VRChat SDK `v3.5.0` or newer in order to use Poiyomi Shaders.
-Ensure the VRChat Creator Companion App is the latest version in order to access the latest SDKs.
+<u>You should always use the very latest VRChat SDK version available</u>, as uploading from older versions can be blocked by their servers (as mentioned from [VRChat Developer Update - 10 October 2025 <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://ask.vrchat.com/t/developer-update-10-october-2025/46874#p-85100-a-reminder-to-upgrade-to-the-latest-sdk-3) and [VRChat Developer Update - 23 October 2025 <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://ask.vrchat.com/t/developer-update-23-october-2025/46983#p-85382-a-reminder-to-upgrade-to-the-latest-sdk-3)).
+To ensure you receive the latest SDKs, make sure your VRChat Creator Companion App of choice is the latest version!

-For the Unity Version, we currently actively support Unity 2022.
-To learn what specific version you should use, refer to the [VRC Creators Documentation <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/sdk/upgrade/current-unity-version/).
+Regarding Unity support, please refer to the [VRC Creators Documentation <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/sdk/upgrade/current-unity-version/) for the current Unity version that is supported by VRChat.
+Whichever specific Unity version VRChat actively supports takes priority in development of Poiyomi Shaders.

 ## Other Resourceful Info